electric-sql/electric/docs/usage/data-modelling/types.md

 To do this, we map between [Postgres data types](https://www.postgresql.org/docs/current/datatype.html) and [SQLite data types](https://www.sqlite.org/datatype3.html).
 In addition, we validate [local writes](../../reference/architecture.md#local-writes) to ensure that the values written into the local database will successfully replicate into Postgres.

 As a result, we support a limited set of validated Postgres data types.
 If you try to [electrify a table](./electrification.md) which contains unsupported types or [constraints](./constraints.md), this will fail.
-The same applies for altering an electrified table.
+The same applies to altering an electrified table.

 ## Primary keys